-For all clinical education experiences, both on and off campus, students are expected to keep track of their hours by entering these data into the CALIPSO system (see Appendix I for thorough instructions).
-Supervisors must view and approve these hours.
+For all clinical education experiences, both on and off campus, students are expected to keep track of direct patient contact and administrative hours by entering these data into Calispo.
 Tracking the number of hours is an efficient way to monitor exposure to the variety of clinical experiences available to the student, ensuring a balanced program.
-Calipso is provided to supervisors for no charge.